Reward Models Inherit Value Biases from Pretraining: Value Biases Begin in Pretraining

 \subsection{Log Probabilities Mirror RM Agency/Communion Biases}

-Using the same set of prompts as in Section~\ref{sec:RMs_in_the_wild}, we calculated the log probability assigned to each Big-Two noun by the instruction-tuned versions of Gemma~2~2B and Llama~3.2~3B.
+Using the same set of prompts as in Section~\ref{sec:RMs_in_the_wild}, we calculated the log probability assigned to each Big Two noun by the instruction-tuned versions of Gemma~2~2B and Llama~3.2~3B.
 Fig.~\ref{fig:logprobs_big2} shows the median rank of agency and communion words.
 Consistent with the pattern observed in the RMs, we find that in positively framed prompts, agency words are ranked higher by Llama, while communion words are ranked higher by Gemma.
-This pattern is reversed for the negatively-framed prompts.
-A three-way ANOVA revealed a significant interaction between Big-Two category, prompt valence, and model ($F(1, 208)=88.8$, $p<0.0001$).
-We find the same interaction in the pre-trained versions of Gemma~2~2B and Llama~3.2~3B ($F(1, 208) = 42.3$).
-Welch's $t$-tests for all relevant comparisons yielded FDR-corrected $p<0.01$.
-This analysis is carried out on the subset of 82 Big-Two nouns (lowercase) that are present in both Gemma and Llama tokenizer vocabularies.
+This pattern is reversed for the negatively framed prompts.
+A three-way ANOVA revealed a significant interaction between Big Two category, prompt valence, and model ($F(1, 208)=58.3$, $p < .001$).
+We find the same interaction in the pretrained versions of Gemma~2~2B and Llama~3.2~3B ($F(1, 208) = 43.2$, $p < .001$).
+Welch's $t$-tests for all relevant comparisons yielded FDR-corrected $p < .01$.
+This analysis is carried out on the subset of 82 Big Two nouns (lowercase) that are present in both Gemma and Llama tokenizer vocabularies.